loopier/datamosh/README.md

 You'll need to have installed the cv.jit external https://github.com/Cycling74/cv.jit/releases

-There are tow files, if you don't have a USB webcam connected, use the `_web_cam_only` patch
+There are two files, if you don't have a USB webcam connected, use the `_web_cam_only` patch